 The Foundation of Structure

 With around 190 million base pairs and over 750 genes, Chromosome 4 contributes essential functions to human biology.
 Its genes regulate skeletal growth, muscular development, and neurological activity.
-Key among them is HTT (Huntingtin), central to motor control and brain function, while others play roles in metabolism and detoxification.
+Key among them is HTT (Huntington), central to motor control and brain function, while others play roles in metabolism and detoxification.
 Research consistently identifies Chromosome 4 as pivotal in understanding neurological disorders, metabolic regulation, and structural development.
 This chromosome stands as an authoritative foundation for both genetic medicine and evolutionary biology, offering credible insights into the biological structures that sustain human strength and survival.

 The Architecture of Power